 Take It Slowly & Plan Accordingly

 I’m a fast traveler when I travel solo.
 I like to run from one place to another, but with a baby I need to allow more time for everything.
 I cannot do short stops for each attraction I want to see, simply because what if Dylan wants to eat during that time?
-While I’ve pretty much mastered the technique of feeding the baby on the go while walking, I usually allow myself more time for everything.
+While I’ve pretty much mastered the technique of feeding the baby bottle on the go while walking and he eats the rest himself, I usually allow myself more time for everything.

 I’m also aware that most of the time I will be asleep with a baby around 9 PM, as after a whole day of exploring I’m usually tired and the night feeding adds to it as well.